civicrm/composer-compile-plugin/doc/tasks.md

 | -- | -- | -- |
 | `php-method` | `string` or `string[]` | PHP class+method.
 Multiple items may be given.
 Ex: `\MyModule\Compile::doCompilationStuff` |
 | `shell` | `string` or `string[]` | Bash statement to execute.
 Multiple items may be given Ex: `cat file1.txt file2.txt > file3.txt` |

+NOTE: If `watch-files` is given, then `composer compile:watch` will support live rebuilding.

+NOTE: If both `watch-files` and `out-files` are given, then `composer install` and `composer compile` will use the experimental support for incremental compilation.
+Incremental behavior may or may not be preserved in the future.

 NOTE: It is valid define new/unrecognized/bespoke fields.
 To avoid unintended conflicts in the future, bespoke fields should use a prefix.